SaraIrving/WeGO/project-kickoff.md

 - Buddy Finder App
 - name: WeGo

+## Tech Choices
+- https://www.ipify.org/ --- find the IP address of the person loggin in
+- https://ipstack.com/ --- find the city based on the IP address (get 10 call on free key, may need to update in future based on usage, used in axios request in teh login function )

 <!-- - They have the form: As a ___, I want to _, because ____.
 - eg. As a user, I want to be able to save posts, because I want to review them later.
 - User stories can also be negated: \s a __, I shoul